nickyisadog/Dockerized-MixFormerV2/README.md

 This repository is based on [MCG-NJU/MixFormerV2](https://github.com/MCG-NJU/MixFormerV2).

-The main goal is to build a Tracking as a service with python client and C++ client.
+As there is no any inference framework that support real time online learning, therefore the main goal here is to build a tracking as a service with python client and C++ client.

 ![rdm-figure](assets/ok.gif)